benleit/kicktipp-bot/README.md

 # kicktipp-bot

-Download chromedriver.exe (http://chromedriver.chromium.org/downloads) and add it to your PATH.
+Download chromedriver.exe (http://chromedriver.chromium.org/downloads) and add it to your `PATH`.

 # Usage